AhmedKhaledabdelkader/Ecommerce-App/README.md

 #### Techanical Notes About Project

-  1- I made first side localization (database) in product model.
+  1- I made first side localization (database) in product model.<br>
-  2- I made second side localization (responses and messages from backend) in user model in register function.
+  2- I made second side localization (responses and messages from backend) in user model in register function.<br>
   3- I made the pagination concept in category model when reterieving all the categories.